 All kinds of apps, from photo sharing to data sharing, serverless can accommodate the wide-ranging needs of the application developers.
 Expect serverless to become a standard approach to offloading functions in order to execute closer to end-users and devices when the data continues to grow on the server.
 With reduced costs, latency, complexity, and time to market, the serverless is poised to become a staple of the app space.

 - Limitations on Performance and resources

 If not used very often the database can suffer from more significant response latency compared to a database that is actively running on a dedicated server, container, or in virtual machine.

 This happens because the cloud provider spins down the serverless database completely if not used frequently, that is if the runtime needs some time to start up then it will create more latency.
 Serverless computing doesn’t suit some computing workloads like high-performance computing ones.
 The providers are the reason behind the resource limits, and another reason is that it would probably be more cost-efficient if bulk provision is made to the number of servers that a user needs at any given period.

 - Monitoring and Debugging

 Diagnosing resource usage problems or performance with serverless architecture is difficult when compared with traditional server architecture.
-There are no possible ways to dig in more details about the attaching of debuggers, profilers, or APM tools, though complete functions can be timed.
+There are no possible ways to dig into more details about the attaching of debuggers, profilers, or APM tools, though complete functions can be timed.

-The serverless architecture runs in a closed source environment that means its performance characteristics are not easy to replicate in a local environment.
+The serverless architecture runs in a closed source environment which means its performance characteristics are not easy to replicate in a local environment.
 Luckily, you will find some amazing serverless monitoring tools out there in the market that you can put to use.